- Make a Donation

 Solving Hunger, Famine and Starvation

 We Know How to Help Hunger in Africa

 Don’t let all the potential of Africa’s girls and boys go to waste.
 Just because they were born into hunger and poverty, doesn’t mean they can’t have a bright future.
 Together, we can empower African families to fight hunger and end poverty for this generation and beyond.
 When you donate money to Africa programs that fight hunger, you support our lifesaving work.
 Thank you for your generous support.

-Save the Children is on the ground in each of the countries experiencing grave hunger emergencies.
-Our priority is to reach children under age 5, who are at risk of surviving severe malnutrition and are more susceptible to diseases such as measles, malaria and cholera.
+Save the Children is working around the clock, doing whatever it takes to reach every last child affected by hunger.
+Our priority is to reach children under age 5, who are at greatest risk of death due to severe malnutrition and are more susceptible to diseases such as measles, malaria and cholera.